josefs/meta-paper/paper.md

 branch which checks which argument array to read from.
 Concatenation for push arrays has effectively moved the conditional out of the loop, a big win in term of performance.
-It should be added that an even better implementation of concatenation would have been used parallel composition instead of sequential composition.
+It should be added that an even better implementation of concatenation would have used parallel composition instead of sequential composition.
 However, our current runtime system doesn't support that.
 There is still room for improvements.

+Finally, the function `force` show how push arrays are written to memory.
+It can be used by the programmer to prevent fusion and make sure that an array is written to memory.
+The kernel of the resulting array allocates a new in-memory array and calls the kernel of the input array with a write function as a parameter which writes all the elements to the newly allocated array.
+It then iterates through the array in memory writing all the elements using the write function parameter.

 ## FFT
 \label{sec:fft}